 This exciting short course explores the core components of developing and delivering community arts projects.
 As opportunities are now limited with cuts to the majority of funding sources, projects must be innovate and timely.
 Our experienced team have designed this course to ensure you are well placed to overcome funding obstacles, and deliver successful community arts projects.

-Community Music is a term that describes an approach to music that is both inclusive and participatory.
-This can operate therapeutically and educationally, but as a field has its own rich history and culture.
-This workshop focuses on working with so-called “hard to reach” young people, in overcoming the challenges they face through music.
+This course focuses on working with so-called “hard to reach” young people, and how music can support them in overcoming some of the challenges they face .
 As well as introducing you to this growing field, we’ll explore the contextual background and practical tools you’ll need to take into your own practice.